camunda/zeebe-process-test/README.md

 # Zeebe Process Test

-**This project is in very early stages of development.**

 This project allows you to unit test your Camunda Cloud BPMN processes.
-It will spin up an in-memory engine and provide you with a set of assertions you can use to verify your process behaves as expected.
+It will start a Zeebe test engine and provide you with a set of assertions you can use to verify your process behaves as expected.

 ## Prerequisites